Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _In class:_

-* Chapters in Jockers or Arnold and Tilton assigned to your text analysis group.
+* Research collaboratory focused on final project (bring your computers!).
 * Research collaboratory groups finalized and first set of individualized assignments distributed in preparation for your research group’s first research collaboratory.